 50 cent coin

-These are the official coins (20, 10 and 5 cent coins not included, they'll be out of circulation soon) and bills.
+These are the official coins (20, 10 and 5 cent coins not included, they’ll be out of circulation soon) and bills.
 The 1000 peso bill is the highest denomination.
-Coins are not shown in the right size.
+Coins are not shown in the right proportion.
 Review the official notes in circulation here

 ATMs have become the preferred choice for money exchange when traveling and are the most common method now.
-The rates you get are better than money exchange booths, traveler's checks and banks.
+The rates you get are better than money exchange booths, traveller’s checks and banks.
 Read more on AMTs, fees and where they are.